-This Sheet Pan Sausage & Root Vegetable Scramble is a delicious quick and easy dinner cooked all on one pan in the oven with a hint of rosemary and garlic.
+This Sheet Pan Sausage & Root Vegetable Scramble is a quick and easy dinner cooked all on one pan in the oven with rosemary and garlic.

 Ingredients in sheet pan sausage

 Let's talk about sheet pan meals, how quick and easy they are.
 Sometimes the very simplest kinds of food hit the spot, and that's definitely the case here with Sheet Pan Sausage & Root Vegetable Scramble.
 Here's what you need to make it!

 Sausage – You don't have to use turkey sausage – you can use regular pork sausage but it will just be higher in calories than listed in the recipe card.
 Further, you can even use diced up chicken breast if you don't have any sausage on hand.
 Or, you can take 1 lb ground turkey or ground chicken, season with 1 tbsp fennel seeds, 1 tsp onion powder, 1 tsp paprika and 1/2 tsp each salt and pepper.
 That is a great way to make your own sausage.
 It just won't have any casings.
 Fry it up then add it to your cooked veggies and it will still taste delicious!

 Veggies – You can use any vegetables you'd like here!
 Some other delicious options are parsnips, carrots, turnip, cauliflower and butternut squash.
 You'll want to use mostly other root vegetables to get the same flavours, and you'll want to make sure the veggies taste good with rosemary.

 Seasoning – I've used a combo of rosemary, garlic, salt and pepper.
 It's such an easy combo!
 If you'd like, you can add sage or thyme too, or just use one or both of those seasonings in place of the rosemary.
 You really can't go wrong here.

 Why you'll love sheet pan dinners